Open-Hackers-AI/mission/README.md

 # Open Hackers AI - Our Mission

+# Bottum Line

+If you are transitioning to build in AI, this community is for you

 ## About Open Hackers AI

 Open Hackers AI is a community-driven collective created to bring together talented individuals who want to contribute to and create open-source projects in AI.
-We believe in democratizing AI technology through collaborative development, knowledge sharing, and building tools that benefit everyone.
+We want to build an environment for collaborative development, knowledge sharing, and building tools that benefit everyone.

 ## Our Core Mission